tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 key update.

-3. Upon receipt of an `ExtendedKeyUpdate(response)` with `status=accepted`, the initiator derives the new secrets from the exchanged key shares.
+3. Upon receipt of an `ExtendedKeyUpdate(response)` with status to `accepted`, the initiator derives the new secrets from the exchanged key shares.
 The subsequent `ExtendedKeyUpdate(new_key_update)` is an intentionally empty structure that triggers the switch to the new keying material.